ibexa/documentation-developer/docs/updating/4_update_2.5.md

             release: "none"
 ```

-If you however want to ommit the whole feature, you can likewise do that by disabling it:
+To opt out of the whole feature, by disabling it with the following configuration:

 ``` yaml
 ezplatform_support_tools:
     system_info: